ferronweb/ferron-website/src/content/docs/installation/package-managers.md

 yay -S ferronweb
 ```

 This command installs `ferron` command, which runs a web server, and the `ferron-passwd` command, which is a password generation utility for Ferron web server.
+This command also installs a `systemd` service, which can be started using `sudo systemctl start ferron`.

 For all `yay` prompts, press "Enter" to use the defaults.